 - Be prepared to line up for popular cafes and restaurants

-Meanwhile, Omotesando Street is home to high-end stores and gourmet restaurants geared toward more mature clientele.
-The most popular shopping mall in this area is Omotesando Hills.
-Known as the Champs-Elysees of Tokyo, you can also find the flagship stores of many international brands here.
+Meanwhile, Omotesando is home to high-end stores and gourmet restaurants geared toward more mature clientele.
+It's also home to Kiddy Land, a must-visit for toy lovers of all ages, and the newish Tokyu Plaza Omotesando Harajuku, full of fashion stores and cafes.
+A popular shopping mall in this area is Omotesando Hills, designed by architect Tadao Ando.
+Omotesando is popularly known as the Champs-Elysees of Tokyo, you can also find the flagship stores of many international brands here.

-Nearby you'll find Cat Street.
-Located in Ura-harajuku, or Urahara for short, this area has both small boutiques and international brands.
-In contrast to Takeshita's young and kawaii vibe, here you'll see the street style of Japan's young adults.
+Nearby you'll find Cat Street, which meanders between Omotesando and Shibuya.
+Located in Ura-harajuku, or Urahara for short, this area has both small boutiques and international brands, with an emphasis on streetwear and outdoor brands like Converse, Helly Hansen, and Burton.
+In contrast to Takeshita's young and kawaii (cute) vibe, the street style here is edgier.

 Other great finds

 In addition to fashion finds, you can also score some amazing souvenirs in Harajuku .

 Just across from Harajuku Station, renovated in 2020, there is a new Uniqlo flagship store offers exclusive T-shirts and lifestyle goods.
 On Takeshita Street, popular discount store Daiso sells a large variety of goods, from plastic sushi to sheet masks.
 Best of all, everything is only 100 yen (unless otherwise noted).
 Located along Omotesando, Kiddy Land is one of Tokyo's most famous toy stores.
 Here you'll find five floors of goods including Snoopy and Hello Kitty memorabilia.